Varied carpet beetle: Description

 Adult A. verbasci range in length from 1.7 to 3.5 mm.
 The body is rounded, almost spherical.
 The elytra and pronotum are covered in fine scales of different colours, creating an irregular pattern of white, brownish and yellowish patches on these features.
 The white scales are focussed along the lateral margins of the pronotum and on the elytra, where they form three bright, wavy transverse bands.
 In addition to these morphological features, their antennae are 11-segmented, with a club of 3 segments.

-Habitat
+Distribution and habitat

+This species is present in most of Europe, in the eastern Palearctic realm, in the Near East, in the Nearctic realm, in North Africa and in North Asia, also in the Neotropics.

 Anthrenus verbasci does not have a strict habitat preferences and can be found in many places, but like many species in the genus, it can be found both indoors and outdoors.
 Its typical habitat is usually open areas with many flowers and trees, but it can also be found in houses, bird nests and other places.